Easy Dairy-Free Black Bean & Veggie Enchiladas By Audrey Dunham

-3. Add your onion, zucchini and bell pepper to the pan and sauté until slightly soft—about five minutes.
+3. Toss in your onion, zucchini, and bell pepper to the pan and sauté until slightly soft—about five minutes.

-4. Add the spices, salt, pepper, corn, and beans and sauté just until warmed through—about one minute.
+4. Sprinkle in the spices, salt, pepper, corn, and beans and sauté just until warmed through—about one minute.

 5. Add 1/3 cup of the shredded cheese and stir to combine.
 Remove from heat.

 6. Lightly grease the sides and bottom of a 9×13 casserole dish.
 Coat the bottom of the dish with a thin layer of enchilada sauce (you’ll use about 1/3 cup).